anushree1903/Clock-App/README.md

+# Clock-App
-# Clock-App using HTML CSS Javascript
+using HTML, Vanilla Javascript and pure CSS.